carpentries-incubator/lesson-R-packaging/README.md

 ## What to do next

+* [ ] Plan a one-week sprint.
+    1. Most likely the last one.
+* [ ] Write last chapter on vignettes.
+    1. And drop the side topics in favor of modularity.
-* [ ] Keep writing content.
+* [ ] Decide if _Getting started_ shall precede _Accessing package_.
 * [ ] Find reviewers to curate content.
-* [ ] Think about the two problems our example has:
-    1. It doesn't require dependencies.
-    2. The vignette will look like a manual, not like research.
-* [ ] Decide if _Getting started_ shall precede _Accessing package_.
+    1. After reordering chapters.
 * [ ] Consider adding a _Developing workflow_ episode after _Documenting with roxygen2_ episode.
     * To show that code is alive.
     * To show how testing helps us finding new desirable features.
-* [ ] Decide about possible side topics.
+* [x] Decide about possible side topics.
     * Do we want to teach git here or in an independent module?
+    * The answer is no.

 ## Activity log